 Substitute Senate Bill No. 1221, also known as Public Act No. 25-30, amends the Connecticut Retirement Security Program by updating definitions and eligibility criteria for participants and employers.
-The bill introduces the term "Consumer," aligning it with section 17b-706, and expands the definition of "Covered employee" to include personal care attendants starting July 1, 2026, who meet specific employment criteria.
-Additionally, the contribution level for participants who do not make an affirmative election will now follow the provisions of Section 414A(b)(3)(A) of the Internal Revenue Code, effective July 1, 2025.
-The definition of "Qualified employer" is also redefined to include consumers receiving services from personal care attendants under state-funded programs, while excluding certain government entities and employers not in existence during the required timeframes.
+The bill introduces the term "Consumer," aligning it with the definition in section 17b-706, and expands the definition of "Covered employee" to include personal care attendants starting July 1, 2026, who meet specific employment criteria.
+Additionally, the contribution level for participants who do not make an affirmative election will now adhere to Section 414A(b)(3)(A) of the Internal Revenue Code, effective July 1, 2025.
+The definition of "Qualified employer" is also redefined to include consumers receiving services from personal care attendants under state-funded programs, while excluding certain government entities and employers not in existence during the required time frame.

 LAB Joint Favorable: 31-416, 31-423